 The 2012 programme was open to eligible schools that had free school meal (FSM) pupils or looked-after children (LAC) pupils making the transition into year 7 at their school in September 2012.
 FSM pupils are pupils that have been recorded as eligible for free school meals and LAC pupils are pupils who have been looked after continuously for more than 6 months by the local authority.
 In 2013 the eligibility criteria was extended to Ever6 FSM, so pupils that have been recorded as eligible for FSM during the last 6 years.

 Schools were encouraged to take part in the programme because:

-Schools that take part will be allocated £250 per eligible pupil (for a 1 week summer school) or £500 per eligible pupil (for a 2 week summer school).
+Schools were funded to provide 1- or 2-week summer schools.
+Schools were allocated £250 per eligible pupil (for a 1-week summer school) or £500 per eligible pupil (for a 2-week summer school).

-NFER and Ecorys have also produced a technical overview report with a detailed analysis of the findings.
+NFER and Ecorys produced a technical overview report with a detailed analysis of the findings.

 Useful information gathered from the 2012 summer schools programme evaluation.

 A summary from the UK and abroad of summer school features which have been found to be effective.